schmarx/sdl-template-cpp/README.md

-# UNDER CONSTRUCTION / NOT YET FUnCTIONAL
+# UNDER CONSTRUCTION / NOT YET FUNCTIONAL
 This is for `c++`, alternatively see [template for `c`](https://github.com/schmarx/sdl-template).
 ## SDL template for c++